Who can be part of NYO-USA?

 Musical preparation during NYO-USA's residency will be overseen by orchestra director James Ross, who will lead the full ensemble in initial readings and rehearsals.
 Working with individual instrument groups will be a dream team of principal players from top American orchestras, who will coach sectional rehearsals and share perspectives on their lives as professional musicians.
 The 2015 faculty will be announced early next year.
 Click here to view the 2014 faculty.

 What else can I expect as part of my NYO-USA experience?

 The NYO-USA program will include social and recreational time, seminars on broader topics relating to the tour program and itinerary, and opportunities for peer-to-peer exchange and sightseeing while on tour.

 NYO-USA is a tuition-free program for all musicians.
-The program provides room and board during the residency and covers all expenses related to instructional, rehearsal, performance, and tour activities (including tour-related visa costs, airfares, and other transportation, as well as hotels and meals).
+The program provides room and board during the residency and covers all expenses related to instructional, rehearsal, performance, and tour activities (including tour-related visa costs, airfares, and other transportation, as well as hotels, meals and group sightseeing).

 There is an application fee of $30, payable online at the time you complete your application.
 Additionally, accepted applicants will be responsible for arranging their own travel to and from the New York City area at the start and conclusion of the program, and for the costs of obtaining/renewing their passport.